 I turned to look at him now, almost struggling to believe that he could really believe it.
 My silence must have been enough to show I couldn’t believe him, but now he’d begun it was as if he wanted to convince me.

 “It was not long after I came here to live with my grandparents that it happened.
 My grandfather was a lifeboater, one of the last on this island, but just like his own father and grandfather, he braved the waves pulling poor souls from the jaws of death.
 All the way back to the times of the wreck of the Northern Belle – 1857, my family have been lifeboaters.
-All throughout the wartime my grandfather was stationed up in the lighthouse, there on Ethel’s Rock,” he said looking in the direction of the disused lighthouse that still stood tall against the wind on the circular chalk flat that rose from the sea about half a mile from where we drifted.
+In the war time the lifeboaters were drafted into service.
+They built the old sea forts and my grandfather was stationed up there, watching for enemy planes and submarines and ready to sound the alarm for any friendly ship in danger.” he said looking in the direction of the disused World War Two fort, a rusty tower with small windows that rose high from the sea about half a mile from where we drifted, the disabled machine gun still planted on its balcony as an eerie reminder of the conflict.

 “Back in the days before ships were equipped with all these computers to tell them what lies ahead, there were a lot of wrecks here on these sandbanks.
 All kinds of ships would pass through our waters on their way in to the Thames.
-Especially in wartime ships would come and go ferrying men to the continent, but those soldiers made poor sailors my grandfather would say.
+But in wartime a lot of new ships would come and go ferrying soldiers and equipment to the continent.
+Those soldiers made poor sailors my grandfather would say.
 Often at low tide they would run aground on the banks.
 They’d be trapped, and then engulfed by the in-coming tide.
 There’s many a ship buried beneath these sands, and many a drowned soul too.

 My grandfather told me of one ship and crew who wrecked on this very sand bank in wartime.
 He heard the distress call from the ship and sent the signal to the shore for the rescue boats to be launched.
 But the tide was coming in fast and the bank was sinking.
-My grandfather rowed out alone from the lighthouse in a raging storm and was the first on the scene.
+My grandfather rowed out alone from the fort in a raging storm and was the first on the scene.
 By the time the other boats arrived from the shore the tide had swept in and scattered the stranded sailors.
 They were pulled out of the dark water one by one.
 But they soon realised there was one man missing.
-My grandfather ordered the other survivors back to shore and he spent the whole night searching for the missing man alone, with only the dim light of his lantern.
+My grandfather ordered the other survivors back to shore and rather than retreating to that cold and lonely fort he spent the whole night searching for the missing man alone, with only the dim light of his lantern.

 Mr Warwick mimed the diving movement with his hand like a tail.
 Then he looked down at the boat, gripping its side with one hand.